Actindo-AG/Documentation/ActindoWorkFlow/Integration/02_ConfigureLoggingSettings.md

 # Configure the logging settings

 Define in the logging settings how long the different log types are stored.
-By default, all logs are automatically deleted after one day.
-You can edit the log lifetime and define a custom lifetime.

 #### Prerequisites